 Exercises play a vital role in national preparedness by enabling whole community stakeholders to test and validate plans and capabilities, and identify both capability gaps and areas for improvement.

-Oregon Office of Emergency Management (OEM) coordinates national training programs and provides training services throughout the state.
+Oregon Department of Emergency Management (OEM) coordinates national training programs and provides training services throughout the state.
 These instruction programs enhance capabilities of the response communities for all hazards.

 OEM has created several toolkits to help local and tribal emergency managers with developing continuity of operations plans and communicating hazard-specific disaster event information.